Zhenrui Chi: 2025

 Heading to Europe for the rest of the year, Chi finished fifth on his Italian F4 debut at Misano, and finished the other two races to leave Misano ninth in the overall standings and second in the rookies'.
 Following the round at Vallelunga, where Chi finished no higher than ninth, the Chinese finished the first two races at Monza outside the points before taking his maiden win in single-seaters in race three, having taken the lead in the closing stages.
 In the following round at Mugello, Chi once again stood on the podium as he finished second behind Alex Powell in race two, before finishing third in race three at Imola three weeks later as he completed a Prema Racing 1-2-3.
+Chi then ended the year by finishing second in race two at Misano en route to a fifth-place finish in his only season in the series.
+In E4 meanwhile, Chi scored a best result of fifth in race two at Monza and closed out the three-round campaign 12th in points.

-Formula Regional
+Formula Regional (2025–)

+2025

 During 2025, Chi joined CL Motorsport in Formula Regional Europe to make his debut in Formula Regional competition at the Red Bull Ring.
+Competing in the Red Bull Ring and Hockenheimring rounds, he scored a best result of 17th in race two of the latter round.
+Towards the end of the year, Chi made a one-off appearance for Hillspeed in the GB3 Championship, as well as competing in the Macau Grand Prix for Van Amersfoort Racing.

+2026

+During the winter, Chi raced in the Formula Regional Middle East Trophy with CL Motorsport.
+In the four-round winter series, Chi scored a best result of sixth in race two at Dubai en route to a 16th-place points finish.
+For his main campaign, Chi joined MP Motorsport to compete in the Formula Regional European Championship.
+In his maiden season in FREC, Chi scored a best result of fourth three times en route to an eighth-place finish in points.

+Formula One

+In April 2026, Chi was announced as a member of the Aston Martin Driver Development Programme.